HR-length of a free group via polynomial functors: Universal relative -central extensions

-\section{Universal relative $R$-central extensions}
+\section{Universal relative \texorpdfstring{$R$}{}-central extensions}

 In this section for a subring $R\subseteq \QQ$ we give a definition of a relative $R$-central extension and $R$-perfect homomorphism.
 For any $R$-perfect homomorphism $f$ we construct a relative $R$-central extension $E^R(f)$ that we call the universal relative $R$-central extension (but we do not prove any universal property).
 Universal properties of this construction are not important for us.
 For us it is important that this construction is natural in all parameters, including the subring $R\subseteq \QQ,$ and that this construction can be used to construct the $HR$-localization of a group \cite[\S 3.4]{bousfield1977homological}.
 For the case $R=\ZZ$ a detailed theory of relative central extensions was developed in \cite{farjoun2017relative} and \cite{ivanov2018lengths}.
+In particular, they construct the universal relative central extension and we suppose that our construction is isomorphic to their construction for $R=\ZZ,$ but we don't use it.

 An $R$-central extension is a central extension, where the kernel is an $R$-module.
 A relative $R$-central extension (under a group $\Gamma$) is a commutative diagram of groups

 where the bottom line is an $R$-central extension.